Tongan Kava Ceremony-Taumafa Kava

-Tongan kava ceremonies play an integral part of Tongan society and governance.
-Ranging from informal “faikava” or kava “parties” to the highly stratified, ancient, and ritualized Taumafa Kava, or Royal Kava Ceremony, Tongan kava ceremonies continue to permeate Tongan society both in Tonga and diaspora, strengthening cultural values and principles, while solidifying traditional ideals of duty and reciprocity, reaffirming societal structures, and entrenching the practice of pukepuke fonua, or tightly holding on to the land, a Tongan cultural ideal to maintain, preserve, and live traditional Tongan culture.
+Tongan kava ceremonies are a variety of ceremonies involving the kava plant that play an integral part of Tongan society and governance.
+They play a role in strengthening cultural values and principles, solidifying traditional ideals of duty and reciprocity, reaffirming societal structures, and entrenching the practice of pukepuke fonua (lit. "tightly holding onto the land"), a Tongan cultural ideal to maintain, preserve, and live traditional Tongan culture.
+Tongan kava ceremonies continue to permeate Tongan society both in Tonga and diaspora.
+They range in formality, from informal "faikava" or kava "parties" to the highly stratified, ancient, and ritualized Taumafa Kava, or Royal Kava Ceremony.

+Etymology

+The name of the kava plant is said to derive from Kava’onau, the name of a girl who was sacrificed by her parents in Tongan mythology.
+From her grave, the kava and tō (sugarcane) plants miraculously sprouted.

+Kava is used throughout Oceania, especially Polynesia.
+Names for the kava plant include ʻawa, ʻava, yaqona or yagona, sakau, seka, and malok or malogu (parts of Vanuatu).
+The various words for kava in many Polynesian languages mean sour, bitter, or poisonous.

+In the Tongan society, there are registers of language used when referring to different levels of society.
+The highest register is used when speaking about the King and God; the next register is used when speaking about the Nobility, such as the King's household and chiefs of the realm; the lowest register is used when speaking about the commoners, or tu'a.
+The term used to a kava ceremony conveys information about the social makeup of the ceremony or the environment in which kava is being used.
+Any kava ceremony where the King of Tonga is present is called Taumafa Kava (lit. "to eat kava").
+In the common register, the kava ceremony is called kai kava or faikava ("to do kava"), which often takes place in Tongan kava social clubs, and nearly anyone in the Tongan strata can take part in it.

 Origin of Kava

-The Tongan belief on the origins of kava are dominated by the tala tupu’a, traditional oral account, as told by the late Queen Sālote Tupou III and as found in the historical records of venerated Tongan historian, Masiu Moala, as well as the student informational book compiled by the Siasi Uesiliana Tau’atāina ‘o Tonga (Free Wesleyan Church of Tonga).
-The most popularly accepted account of kava’s origins talks of a poor couple, Fevanga (father) and Fefafa (mother), and their leprous daughter, Kava’onau, who is sacrificed to the then Tu’i Tonga, and from her grave sprouts the kava and tō (sugarcane).
-However, there are other accounts of kava’s usage by Tongans and deified ancestors that pre-date the Kava’onau story.
+The Tongan belief on the origins of kava are dominated by the tala tupuʻa, traditional oral account, as told by the late Queen Sālote Tupou III and as found in the historical records of venerated Tongan historian, Masiu Moala, as well as the student informational book compiled by the Siasi Uesiliana Tau’atāina ‘o Tonga.
+The most popularly accepted account of kava's origins talks of a poor couple, Fevanga (father) and Fefafa (mother), and their leprous daughter, Kava’onau, who is sacrificed to the then Tuʻi Tonga, and from her grave sprouts the kava and tō (sugarcane).
+However, there are other accounts of kava's usage by Tongans and deified ancestors that pre-date the Kava’onau story.